PiecePaperCode/Roomba-Scheduler-Open-Interface/README.md

  ### 0) Prerequisities
  - PC WINDOWS (XP, vista, 7, 8)
  - FTDI programmer
- - n.2 wires each one with 1 male dupont connector and 1 female dupont connectr
+ - n.2 wires each one with 1 male dupont connector and 1 female dupont connector

  ### 1) Install .NET Framework v4.7 or newest